Jesse Lee Kercheval: Short stories

-The short story The Dogeater is about an Igorrote man who lived in New Orleans.
-He was brought to the United States for the 1904 St. Louis World's Fair.

-Underground Women was expanded into Kercheval's later novel, The Museum of Happiness.
-Kercheval got the idea for Underground Women after seeing a woman collapse in a launderette during a trip to Paris.
+Kercheval's first published book, a collection of short stories titled The Dogeater, won the Associated Writing Programs Award in Short Fiction in 1987.
+It was reprinted with additional material as Underground Women in 2019.

-Kercheval also composed a one-page short short story, Carpathia.
-Published in Chapter 11 of her textbook Building Fiction.
-It is the story of two passengers on board the Carpathia, the ship that rescued passengers from the Titanic.
+Kercheval's one-page short short story, Carpathia, first published in Jerome Stern's Micro Fiction (1996), is widely anthologized and used in creative writing texts.
+It is the story of a married couple on board the Carpathia, the ship that rescued passengers from the Titanic.

 Novels

-The Museum of Happiness is a story about a young widow and a half-Alsatian, half-German carnival worker as they fall in love in a 1929 Paris.
+Kercheval's first novel is The Museum of Happiness, a story about a young widow and a half-Alsatian, half-German carnival worker falling in love in Paris in 1929.
 A German translation was published by Wilhelm Heyne Verlag in 1997.
-It was reissued by the University of Wisconsin Press.
+The Museum of Happiness was reissued by the University of Wisconsin Press in 2003.

-The Alice Stories is about a girl called Alice and her family.
-She falls in love with Anders Dahl, a Norwegian farmer.
-Then, their child Maude was born.
-The novel goes through her life and her biggest challenges.
+Her 2007 novel-in-stories The Alice Stories won the Prairie Schooner Book Prize in Fiction.
+"By turns hilarious and devastating, The Alice Stories form a tender and poetic chronicle of one woman's journey through time, love, motherhood, and Wisconsin.
+It is a marvelous example of how connected stories can, even more effectively than a novel, evoke a life in all its ranging, episodic, and emotional complexity."

+Her 2010 novella Brazil follows Paulo, a 19-year-old Miami bellboy, and Claudia, a 40-something Hungarian refugee, on a road trip.
+"The novella is set in the late 1980s, and its opening scenes take place in Miami during the era of Miami Vice, when South Beach was still tacky enough to provide an interesting springboard for a story like this one.
+However, Brazil doesn't linger in Miami for long; instead it roams from Florida to Wisconsin in a shiny black BMW."

-My Life as a Silent Movie centers around the life of 42-year-old Emma, who flies to Paris after losing her husband and daughter in an auto accident.
+Kercheval's 2013 novel My Life as a Silent Movie centers around the life of 42-year-old Emma, who flies to Paris after losing her husband and daughter in an auto accident.
 She then discovers that she has a twin brother whose existence she had not known about, and learns that her birth parents weren't the Americans who raised her, but a White Russian film star of the 1920s and a French Stalinist.
 The novel won the 2013 Edna Ferber Fiction Book Award from the Council for Wisconsin Writers.

 Nonfiction

 Space is Kercheval's memoir about her childhood and the Space Race.
-It was published by Algonquin Books.
+It was first published by Algonquin Books in 1998, and has been reissued several times.

-The writing textbook Building Fiction:How to Develop Plot and Structure was published in 1997, by Story Press, and reissued by the University of Wisconsin-Madison Press.
+The writing textbook Building Fiction:How to Develop Plot and Structure was published in 1997 by Story Press and reissued by the University of Wisconsin-Madison Press.
 It discusses sources for fiction, openings, points-of-view, characters and endings.
 It also discusses novels, novellas, novels-in-stories and short stories.

 Poetry

-Kercheval has published three collections of poetry.
-The first was World as Dictionary, published by Carnegie Mellon University Press.
-The second, Dog Angel, was published by the University of Pittsburgh Press.
-The third, Cinema Muto was published by Southern Illinois University Press and is about the silent film era.
-She is also the author of two chapbooks: Chartreuse, published by Hollyridge Press, and Film History as a Train Wreck published by the Center for Book Arts in New York.

-Since 2011 she has also been writing poems in Spanish which have appeared in literary magazines.